Invesco International Dividend Achievers ETF (NASDAQ:PID) Hits New 52-Week High – Should You Buy?

 Invesco International Dividend Achievers ETF Cuts Dividend

-The company also recently announced a quarterly dividend, which was paid on Friday, December 26th.
-Shareholders of record on Monday, December 22nd were issued a $0.1185 dividend.
+The company also recently declared a quarterly dividend, which was paid on Friday, December 26th.
+Shareholders of record on Monday, December 22nd were given a dividend of $0.1185 per share.
+This represents a $0.47 annualized dividend and a dividend yield of 2.1%.
 The ex-dividend date of this dividend was Monday, December 22nd.
-This represents a $0.47 dividend on an annualized basis and a yield of 2.1%.

 About Invesco International Dividend Achievers ETF